videolan/libvlcsharp/LibVLCSharp.GTK/README.md

 - It is based on GTK 2 (GTK 3 was released in 2011... but no stable version of GTK# for GTK3 as of now)
 - Requires mono and GTK# installed on both the build and the target machine. (aka no nuget package)

-Well, to be honnest, that's only two, but that's two big drawbacks.
+Well, to be honest, that's only two, but that's two big drawbacks.

 On the other hand, [GtkSharp/GtkSharp](https://github.com/GtkSharp/GtkSharp) fixes this issues by providing a .net standard 2.0 package for GTK 3.0